mongodb/mongo-csharp-driver/Docs/reference/content/getting_started/quick_tour.md

 ## MongoDB Driver Quick Tour

 This is the first part of the MongoDB driver quick tour.
 In this part, we will look at how to perform basic CRUD (create, read, update, delete) operations.
-In the [next part]({{< relref "getting_started\admin_quick_tour.md" >}}), we'll look at performing some adminstrative functions.
+In the [next part]({{< relref "getting_started\admin_quick_tour.md" >}}), we'll look at performing some administrative functions.

 {{% note %}}See the [installation guide]({{< relref "getting_started\installation.md" >}}) for instructions on how to install the MongoDB Driver.{{% /note %}}